danielproctor31/-dotnet-contentful-starter/README.md

 Provides a wrapper around the Dotnet Contentful SDK to get pages and content in a known, easy to use page format.

 ## Setup
-To use this client, your project will need to reference `Contentful.DotNet.Starter.Core` and should have the following appsettings, replacing any values where required:
+To use this client, your project will need to reference `Contentful.DotNet.Starter.Core` and should have the following [user secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows), replacing any values where required:
 ```
-  "ContentfulOptions": {
-    "SpaceId": "",
-    "ManagementApiKey": "",
-    "Environment": "master",
-    "DeliveryApiKey": ",
-    "PreviewApiKey": "",
-    "UsePreviewApi": false,
-    "MaxNumberOfRateLimitRetries": 0,
-    "IncludeLevel": 10
-  }
+ContentfulOptions:SpaceId
+ContentfulOptions:DeliveryApiKey
+ContentfulOptions:PreviewApiKey # optional
+ContentfulOptions:ManagementApiKey # optional
 ```

 The project will also need to call `AddContentfulServices` on startup.